jschomay/lost-game-ai-asset-server/README.md

 - I'm using legacy completion endpoint for training because it is more reliable I have found
 - validate scenes when they come back before generating image
 - save scene as a callback after each scene gen

-What I need next:
 - add api key for gen endpoints
 - Disable extra unused routes
 - upload to fly.io

+What I need next:
 - make change to game
-- Check Leonardo CDN retention policy
+- test!
+- update readme